open-telemetry/opentelemetry-js/.github/ISSUE_TEMPLATE/request_for_instrumentation.md

 ---

 <!--
-**NB:** Before opening a plugin support request against this repo, consider whether the plugin should reside in the [contrib repository](https://github.com/open-telemetry/opentelemetry-js-contrib).
+**NB:** Before opening an instrumentation support request against this repo, consider whether the instrumentation should reside in the [contrib repository](https://github.com/open-telemetry/opentelemetry-js-contrib).

-You are welcome to try out the [plugin api](https://github.com/open-telemetry/opentelemetry-js/blob/main/doc/plugin-guide.md) to build your own plugin.
-If you do try out the plugin api, please let us know if you have any questions/feedback.
+You are welcome to try out the [instrumentation api](https://github.com/open-telemetry/opentelemetry-js/blob/main/doc/instrumentation-guide.md) to build your own instrumentation.
+If you do try out the instrumentation api, please let us know if you have any questions/feedback.
 -->

 ### Is it applicable for Node or Browser or both